CoEDL/elpis_next/docs/contributing.md

 git push -u origin your_branch_name
 ```

-This will create a new branch on the elpiscloud repo from which you can make
+This will create a new branch on the elpis repo from which you can make
 your PR.

 ### Opening a PR

 Navigate to the repository you just pushed to
-(e.g. https://github.com/your-user-name/elpiscloud) and click on "Pull Requests"
+(e.g. https://github.com/your-user-name/elpis_next) and click on "Pull Requests"
 in the top bar (just above the code).
 On the next page, click "New pull request"
 in the upper right-hand corner.

-- The pull request should target the base repository `CoEDL/elpiscloud` and the branch `main.`
+- The pull request should target the base repository `CoEDL/elpis_next` and the branch `main.`
-- The head repository will be your work (`your-user-name/elpiscloud`),
+- The head repository will be your work (`your-user-name/elpis_next`),
   and the branch will be whatever name you gave your branch.

 Click _"Create pull request"_ when you're ready.